Skip to Main Content

 • Assistance students receive upon return

 All study abroad students on Coggin College of Business programs will have a re-entry session upon return from studying abroad.
-This may take the form of a class meeting for a faculty-led program, or a full orientation provided by the International Business team.
+This may take the form of a class meeting for a faculty-led program, or a full orientation for exchange students provided by the International Business team.
 This allows students to reflect further on their experiences, learn to articulate the skills and competencies they gained abroad, and explore how to leverage their study abroad when applying for jobs or graduate school.

 Students will have several chances to talk with future study abroad students about their experiences as well.
 This sharing not only helps to advertise study abroad opportunities throughout campus, but also assists in minimizing reverse culture shock described in the following section.